bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/4-guard/P4-guard.md

 - compute the visible polygon
 - render it filled
 - the guard is moving
 - the guard is moving and does not get outsid ethe polygon and does not stuck in corners
+- README (minimal)
+- report
+- movie
 - extra: check if the guard entered by the user is inside or outside the polygon
 - extra: multiple (moving) guards
 - extra: improved algorithm